Robin Krasniqi: Professional career

 Krasniqi made his professional debut on 20 October 2005, losing to Sven Haselhuhn in a four-round points decision.
 In his third fight, on 5 January 2006, he lost another four-round decision to Adrian Cerneaga.
 Krasniqi would spend the next seven years undefeated, winning two regional WBO light-heavyweight titles.

-On 20 April 2013, he made his first attempt at a world title, losing a twelve-round unanimous decision to WBO light-heavyweight champion Nathan Cleverly.
+On 20 April 2013, he made his first attempt at a world title, losing by unanimous decision to WBO light-heavyweight champion Nathan Cleverly.

 A second opportunity at a world title came on 21 March 2015, this time against WBA light-heavyweight champion Jürgen Brähmer, who stopped Krasniqi in nine rounds.

+Krasniqi won the vacant European super-middleweight title on 2 June 2018, defeating Stanyslav Kashtanov at Weaarena in Bad Tölz by unanimous decision.

+He retained the title with a unanimous decision win over Ronny Landaeta at Anhalt Arena in Dessau-Roßlau on 17 November 2018, before losing the championship to Stefan Härtel by unanimous decision at Stadthalle in Magdeburg on 11 May 2019.

-On 10 October 2020, Krasniqi won the WBA interim and IBO light-heavyweight titles by scoring a third-round knockout against Dominic Boesel.
-Krasniqi's compatriot, former European heavyweight champion Luan Krasniqi (not related, but also a native of Junik) congratulated him on the win.
+On 10 October 2020, at GETEC Arena in Magdeburg, Krasniqi became the first boxer born in Kosovo to be a professional world champion when he won the WBA interim and IBO light-heavyweight titles by scoring a third-round knockout against Dominic Boesel.

+Almost exactly a year later, on 9 October 2021, he lost the IBO title in a rematch with Boesel at the same venue, going down to a split decision defeat.